Tired of feeling the Blues ? (Part-1)

 By comparison, in an OLED screen when the blue pixels are turned down every blue emitting sub-component consumes less power, and also lasts longer - which is an important issue since (unlike LCD) OLED display suffer from burn-in, age more rapidly when brighter, and are less capable of intense brightness needed for daytime reading.

-A solution to this problem is coming very soon.
-As new technology slim portable LCD's replace the older style edge backlight system, with an array of MicroLED's which can be individually turned up or down to control the light almost down to the pixel level, but with the robust long-lifetime high-brightness benefits of LCD.
+Some solution to the shortcomings of OLED will be with us very soon.
+As new technology replaces the older style edge backlight system in slim portable LCD's, with an array of MicroLED's (also called MiniLED's) which can be individually turned up or down to control the light almost down to the pixel level, but with the robust long-lifetime high-brightness benefits of LCD.

-The catch is : MicroLED's are also based on blue-emitting junctions, and with the failure of Quantum Dots to adequately color convert, these applications are now desperately in need of a color conversion solution - one that is efficient, more robust than fragile QD's, and healthier for the eyes.
+The catch : MicroLED's are also based on blue-emitting junctions, and with the failure of Quantum Dots to address those color conversion needs, those applications are looking for better color conversion solutions - ideally, one that is both more robust, and healthier for the eyes.

 The Key-Points So Far

 1. If you've been retrofitting your home with LED lighting, think again.
 Even going with "Warm White" LED lighting still includes an unnaturally strong blue.

 2. It takes more than a software update to fix the blue problem.
 "Night Shift", "Blue Filter" and similar features on Phones and Computers, were important steps, but are not enough, and the visual experience that results is poor.
 More fundamental fixes are needed.

 3. However, if you have not yet enabled any blue-reducing function - do so now.
 And if you must use a visual device at night, turn down the display brightness as much as possible, including when features like Night Shift are enabled.